adrydry/Learning-DevOps/30 days devops with Shack.md/Day 2.md

 ## DAY 2: WHAT IS MAVEN?
+After pushing our code in the github repository, the next step is to buils our source code in an executable format so that our application is up and running and accessible.

 Maven is a build automation tool and project management tool.
 We use Maven to:
 - Create the java based project;
-- Build and Modify different things inside the project
+- Build and Modify different things inside the project;or
+- build and package application so that we can execute the application at anytime.

 ## Structure of a Java based Project